 Service Level: Comfortable tourist-class accommodations with character, personal porters for your persona belonging and private transport.

-Crew: Tierras Vivas Representatives in Lima and Cusco as well as professional bilingual Tour Guides, a Cook and Porters on the Inca Trail.
+Crew: Tierras Vivas Representatives in Lima and Cusco as well as professional bilingual Tour Guides, a trekking chef and super porters on the Inca Trail.

 Physical Rating: 3 – Demanding – Some high-altitude hikes or more strenuous activities, but accessible to most healthy travellers